genomicsclass/leanpub/manuscript/random_variables.md

 ## [1] 23.84
 ```

 Note how the average varies.
-[CHECK] We can continue to do this repeatedly and start learning something about the...
+We can continue to do this repeatedly and start learning something about the distribution of this random variable.

 <a name="null_distribution"></a>